tsukuba-websci/UrnBasedDynamicNetworkModel/README-en.md

 ```

 ### Python
-Some analyses require Python environment.
+Some analysis requires a Python environment.

 ```sh
 # Install the required modules.